The huge Olympiastadion Berlin has been through several major overhauls since it first opened.

 Germany's third largest metropolitan area, with a population of 3.7 million, Berlin has been the nation's capital since reunification in 1990, and when it comes to culture, sport, fashion, architecture and nightlife, it can give London, Paris or New York a run for their money.

-Berlin's Olympiastadion has the longest history of all the UEFA EURO 2024 stadiums, and is the biggest venue too, seating over 70,000.
+The Olympiastadion Berlin has the longest history of all the UEFA EURO 2024 stadiums, and is the biggest venue too, seating over 70,000.

 Built for the 1936 Olympic Games, the home of Bundesliga side Hertha Berlin once had a capacity of 100,000, and holds a special place in German footballing culture since it has staged every German Cup final since 1985.

-In 2006, Berlin hosted the 2006 FIFA World Cup final between Italy and France.
-Nine years later, Barcelona beat Juventus at the Olympiastadion to win the 2015 UEFA Champions League final.
+Berlin hosted the 2006 FIFA World Cup final between Italy and France.
+Nine years later, Barcelona beat Juventus at the Olympiastadion Berlin to win the 2015 UEFA Champions League final.

 Visit the Brandenburg Gate